20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Planting to frost

-Euphorbia is a perennial or annual with unusual flowers and foliage.
-Hybrid annual varieties have been developed in recent years, including Diamond Frost® and Diamond Snow®.
+Euphorbia is a tender perennial, often grown as an annual, with unusual flowers and foliage.
+Hybrid tender perennial varieties have been developed in recent years, including Diamond Frost® and Diamond Snow®.
 These compact plants produce delicate clouds of small white flowers that bloom continuously throughout summer and fall.
 Use as a filler element in containers, in mass plantings, or as a bedding plant.

 Pictured: Diamond Frost® euphorbia from Proven Winners.